 Civil rights should not be subjected to a popular vote; rights are evaluated and extended by close examination under the Constitution.
 The Constitution interprets for American citizens what is fair and just.
 Clearly, marriage is a basic right within our Constitution.
-Inclusion of gay and lesbian people in the right to marry has been and is currently being examined by several states.
+Inclusion of gay and lesbian people in the right to marry is now legal in 35 states (updated 12/14).

 “The Bible is against homosexuality.”

 It is quite common for people to use God and their sureness of their own interpretation and ownership of “His views” to justify ones own moral, cultural, and religious biases.
 Millions of words have been written on this issue.
 I’ve written many of those words on my blog and book.

 All of us, all of us, approach verses in the Bible with filters created by our: experiences, the teachings we have heard and read, interpretations, interactions, cultural influences, and doctrinal and denominational stances.
 I even wrote a book dealing with this.

 Most commonly, eventually, relationships matter.
 When I went to a Gay Christian Network Conference in 2007 and stood amongst over 300 LGBT Christians, I was convicted of my own wrong judgments.
 Hearing professions of faith, testimonies of changed lives, and seeing the fruits of the Holy Spirit in gay and transgender Christians should challenge old paradigms.
 It challenged me.